UMaine-Farmington students block road to protest town’s fossil-fuel emissions

 “But it matters, one has to espouse one’s beliefs and state them clearly.
 And I’m all in favor of that,” Rosenwald said.

-Rosenwald, 78, said that he’d consider joining participants for future actions, but that he would not be willing to put himself at risk of arrest or injury given his age.
+Rosenwald, 78, said that he’d consider joining participants for future actions.
+However, he would not be willing to put himself at risk of arrest or injury given his age.

 “I’m very, very deeply moved by young people who are willing to take those stances,” Rosenwald said.

-By 12:50 p.m., when the Franklin Journal returned to the scene of the protest, all four participants were gone.
+When the Franklin Journal returned to the scene of the protest at 12:50 p.m. all four participants were gone.

 Following the protest, Holcomb wrote to the Franklin Journal that she thought “what we did today was a success – if all that happened was start a ripple effect then I’m glad I got to put my drop in the puddle.”